-President and Chief Executive Officer, Health Alliance Plan
+President and CEO, Health Alliance Plan and

 Teresa (Terri) L. Kline became president and chief executive officer of HAP and executive vice president of Henry Ford Health System in November 2016.